What type of chiller is ideal for your application?

 - Noise- now that the compressors are inside, noise could be a problem if the compressors are located in the wrong place.
 If you are designing a new system, be careful where you decide to locate the indoor portion of the chiller.

-- Disadvantages?
+Disadvantages?
 Just like the split system condensing unit option, we have to deal with DX refrigerant piping.
 Although, instead of a suction and liquid line, we have a liquid and hot gas line.
 But we still have to think about everything that goes into managing the refrigeration.
-Also, this option starts to take up a decent amount of precious indoor space.
+Also, this option starts to take up a decent amount of precious indoor space and can introduce some “mechanical room smells” such as refrigerant oil, contactor and motor starter arcing, etc.

 Indoor water cooled chiller